 This s easily one of the best things to do in Melbourne.
 You can sample food from a wide range of vendors while enjoying the entertainment at the same time.

-It’s a great way to spend your last of your 3 days in Melbourne!
+It’s a great way to spend the last of your 3 days in Melbourne!

 Other places to visit in Melbourne